July 22, 2020

 Daniel Hein, a senior in mechanical and aerospace engineering, made Mizzou history this past academic year.
 He was named to his second consecutive Academic All-America® Men’s Division I At-Large First Team.
-He became the first Mizzou swimmer and only the fifth Mizzou student-athlete to achieve this distinction.
+He became the first Mizzou swimmer and only the fifth Mizzou student-athlete to achieve this distinction multiple times.

 Hein has been successful in the water as well as the classroom.
 He was part of the SEC champion 400 medley relay as a junior.
 He was also slated to compete at the NCAA Championships for a third consecutive time this year before the event was cancelled due to COVID-19 concerns.